minac/minac/README.md

 - 👋 Hi, I’m @minac
 - 👀 I’m interested in all things infrastructure: IaC, containers, Kubernetes, Google Cloud, AWS, Prometheus, Grafana, FinOps, etc.
+- 🤖 I've also been very invested in coding with AI and learning about LLMs and MLOps
 - 🌱 I’ve been working as an Engineering Manager for an SRE team and a Product team
 - 💞️ I’m looking to collaborate on non-profit work around IT infrastructure, systems to improve open governance and transparency
 - 📫 How to reach me migueldavid at gmail